sondosEssam/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

+UPDATE: MYSQL DB :
+in this version 2 reposity of the console , instead pf merely using a file to keep data it will be saved into mysql server for better protability

 ---

 <center><h3>Repository Contents by Project Task</h3> </center>